azataiot/python-project-template/README.md

 ## License

-This project is licensed under the XYZ License.
-For more details, see [LICENSE](LICENSE).
+This project is licensed under some License.
+For more details, see [LICENSE](LICENSE.md).

 ## Code of Conduct